-The HiCOS PKI Native Smart Card Cryptographic Module has a limited operational environment consisting of a native system operating on a Renesas RS45C Smartcard Integrated Circuit chip.
+The HiCOS Combi PKI Native Smart Card Cryptographic Module has a limited operational environment consisting of a native system operating on a Renesas RS46X or RS47X Smartcard Integrated Circuit chip.
 The module does not support firmware update as this function is performed at the factory.